ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-19. As a user I can see my login status so that I know if I am logged in or not
+19. As an Admin / Authorised User I can toggle booking confirmation to auto or manual mode so that on busy days manual mode can be used to reduce double bookings

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |